rajeshvkothari/oom/GIN_README_2508.md

     ----------------
   Use the following steps in ONAP OOM Environment.

-  - One time steps for initialization/configuration of the environment:
+  - One time Steps for initialization/configuration of the environment:

 	- Login into the ONAP portal using designer (cs0008/demo123456!) and follow the steps: